lhcb/first-analysis-steps/openstack-setup.md

 minutes: 30+
 ---

-TODO:
-* Show some simple benchmarks if this is better/worse for certain tasks than lxplus
-* Work out what the AFS login script does and if it can be made to ignore AFS when present by default.

 ## What

 This is a guide to setup a VM on the CERN openstack cluster to do LHCb work.

 This has the advantage of being a VM which has some 'dedicated' resources which won't get impacted by multiple users logging into the VM and building many different projects.

-This also allows you to work entirely without AFS using resources provided by CERN.
+This also allows you to work entirely without AFS/lxplus but still use computing resources provided by CERN.
 You can ignore the steps here to remove/avoid AFS but I'd recommend trying to go at least a week without it.

 ## Why

+Why not.
+This is making use of new technologies and would allow you to have a dedicated VM for different tasks which you can keep/snapshot to make development easier.

+Reasons to move away from AFS:

-First, centralized filesystems are difficult/very costly to run and AFS does scale well, but it is slower than a local fs and has difficulty synchronising many changes across the network.
+Centralized filesystems are difficult/very costly to run and AFS does scale well, but it is slower than a local fs and has difficulty synchronising many changes across the network.
 (One project which heavily suffers from this is Ganga).
 On top of this it's a technology which is not being supported in the mid to long term so I would advise jumping ship now as there are already several good reasons to.

-## Start here
+## 0) Start here

 I'm writing this assuming you've already got a CERN VM. (openstack.cern.ch) if you've not done this there are lots of guides on what to do to get one setup. e.g. `http://information-technology.web.cern.ch/sites/information-technology.web.cern.ch/files/OpenStack%20training.pdf`
 or: `https://clouddocs.web.cern.ch/clouddocs/tutorial_using_a_browser/index.html`